When children are very young, their parents are like god.

 This video shows an allowable methane emission event.

-When a tank vent is opened for liquids unloading, the methane blasts out.
+When a tank thief hatch is opened for liquids unloading or thieving, the methane and VOCs blast out.
 This can happen many times during the day and night from hundreds of thousands of oil and gas facilities all across the U.S. These emission are not covered under the new EPA methane rules.

 This video shows pipeline venting in North Dakota.
 Pipeline venting is not covered under the new EPA methane rules.